 Alligators occupy a variety of wetland habitats in Georgia.
-They are found in marshes, swamps, rivers, farm ponds, lagoons and lakes, but also have been found in ditches, neighborhoods, drainage canals, roadways, golf course ponds, and sometimes swimming pools.
-During courtship and breeding (April to May), alligators prefer open waters.
-During the remainder of the year, males prefer open and deep waters while females seek out nesting habitat in secluded areas with shallow water and heavy vegetation.
+They are found in marshes, swamps, rivers, farm ponds and lakes in the wild, but may also be found in ditches, neighborhoods, drainage canals, roadways, golf course ponds and sometimes in swimming pools.
+During the courtship and breeding season, April to May, alligators prefer open waters.
+During the remainder of the year, males prefer open and deep waters while females seek out nesting habitat in shallow, heavily vegetated and secluded areas.